 During the last years I started a few small software projects.
 Sadly over the last two years I had nearly no time to maintain any of them (except features and bugfixes I needed).
 However, I try to further maintain and develop them.
-You can find all of them at GitLab, GitHub and at phab.mmk2410, but development happens at GitLab (the other two locations are just mirrors).
+You can find all of them at GitLab.

-My Ubuntu PPAs are probably the most famous thing I created.
+My (unofficial) Debian packages and the corresponding Ubuntu PPAs are probably the most famous thing I have created.
 Actually I maintain four packages.
 One for the writtenMorse project (see below), one of the Eclipse Java IDE and the community and ultimate versions of IntelliJ IDEA by JetBrains.
 If one of those is out of date, don’t hesitate to file a bug report at or make a pull request at GitLab.

 IntelliJ IDEA Community & Ultimate